 Theatre in Education – Year 11 ‘Dead End’

 As their independence grows, students are likely to be making journeys with friends and siblings who are newly qualified drivers and who are the highest risk road user group for road traffic collisions.
-Safer Essex Roads Partnership comission a 5 week tour every year, comprising 50 hour long sessions to year 11 students via their schools.
+Safer Essex Roads Partnership commission a 5 week tour every year, comprising 50 hour long sessions to year 11 students via their schools.

 - After one night out with Chris, Michelle has to deal with the aftermath of grave injury to herself and coming to terms with her actions, and the death of a friend.